WFOA: WRBS

 In 2006, the Peter and John Radio Fellowship, Inc. acquired WITH and changed its call sign to WRBS.
 The fellowship's existing FM station then became WRBS-FM.

 As WRBS, the station aired Christian talk and teaching programs, such as David Jeremiah, John MacArthur and Alistair Begg, along with live call-in shows like The Ramsey Show with Dave Ramsey.

 WFOA

 Brighter Media Group sold WRBS to Julio Arquinio's BMax Media in October 2024 for $375,000.
-The previous Chrisitan programming continues to air on the second HD Radio channel of WRBS-FM.
+The previous Christian programming continues to air on the second HD Radio channel of WRBS-FM.

 The new owners changed the call sign to WFOA on February 6, 2025.
 The station airs a Spanish language contemporary hit radio format, also heard over an FM translator on 94.3 MHz.